GlideinWMS VO Frontend Installation¶

 condor_schedd.
 Users may submit HTCondor vanilla universe jobs to this schedd; it will run jobs in the HTCondor pool formed by the User Pool Collectors.

 - Glidein Frontend: The frontend will periodically query the User Pool Schedd to determine the desired number of running job slots.
 If necessary, it will request the Factory to launch additional pilots.

 This guide covers installation of all three components on the same host: it is designed for small to medium VOs (see the Hardware Requirements below).
 Given a significant, large host, we have been able to scale the single-host install to 20,000 running jobs.

 Before starting the installation process, consider the following points (consulting the Reference section below as needed):

 - User IDs: If they do not exist already, the installation will create the Linux users

-- Network: The VO frontend must have reliable network connectivity, be on the public internet (no NAT), and preferably with no firewalls.
-Incoming TCP ports 9618 and 9620 to 9660 must be open.
+- Network: The VO frontend must have reliable network connectivity and be on the public internet (i.e. no NAT).

 - CPU: Four cores, preferably no more than 2 years old.

 - RAM: 3GB plus 2MB per running job.
 For example, to sustain 2000 running jobs, a host with 5GB is needed.